Best Cambodia travel tips and advice

 What you need to know before visiting Cambodia

 Culture: Family and relationships hold a significant place in Cambodians’ lives.
-Known for their hospitality and peaceful nature, you will soon realize that anger doesn’t go well here.
+Known for their hospitality and peaceful nature, you will soon realise that anger doesn’t go well here.
 The Khmers are gentle and kind throughout the Country.

 Religion: About 93% of the population practices Buddhism as their primary religion.
-People must remove shoes and head coverings when entering temple buildings.
+People must remove their shoes and head coverings when entering temple buildings.
 Buddhists believe it is contrary to a monk’s sacred vows to be near a woman unless she is a relative.

 Cambodia Trip Planning